mordof-work/test_environment/README.md

 # Explanation of relationships:

-Agency contains Clients

-Clients contain Presences
+Agency contains Clients, which contains Presences. this test example only has Agencies, as the clients and presences are not relevant in recreating the problem.

-Each Agency/Client/Presence has a Node as an ambiguous entity so we can make stuff not care what part of the hierarchy we're at.
-The node has a has_one reference back to all 3, but only 1 will be populated for each Node.
+Each Agency has a Node as an ambiguous entity so we can make stuff not care what part of the hierarchy we're at.
+The node has a has_one reference back to all layers, but only 1 will be populated for each Node.